 The main reason to use Excel over software when building a model is to thoroughly understand the business.
 The process of manually building out the relationship between all historical results, drivers, and future results is the most valuable part.
 If a software program were to spit out the Net Present Value of a business you would not understand that business as well as if you built the model yourself.
 For this reason, I do not believe software will replace Excel for finance professionals.

 What is a Three Statement Model?

 Building a Three Statement Model is the baseline that all other valuation models off of.
 It is important to learn how to build full, dynamic financial statement projection models in Excel from scratch, using real case studies, industry best practices, and sensitivity analyses.
-The will form the base for merger models, leveraged buyout (LBO) models, and DCF models.
+This will form the basis for merger models, leveraged buyout (LBO) models, and DCF models.

 What is Sensitivity Analysis?

-How do professionals at investment banks, private equity firms and other financial institutions analyze the impact of mergers & acquisitions?
-All good models must include a robust sensitivity analysis in order to understand how valuation changes as the drives move up/down.
+How do professionals at investment banks, private equity firms, and other financial institutions analyze the impact of mergers & acquisitions?
+All good models must include a robust sensitivity analysis in order to understand how valuation changes as the drivers move up/down.
 To perform sensitivity analysis you have to carefully construct your model so you can test inputs.
 One common method is with data tables.
-Another more advanced method is to build a tornado chart after manually liking and assessing the impact of numerous inputs.
+Another more advanced method is to build a tornado chart after manually linking and assessing the impact of numerous inputs.